 So which one should you choose?
 What do you need to do to get where you want to be?
-Here are some key points to help you figure out the kind of questions you should be asking yourself.
+Here are four key points to help you figure out the kind of questions you should be asking yourself.

 1. Opportunities for development and in-house training

 👍You can evolve quite quickly if you have a well-defined career plan.
-Large companies give their employees the opportunity to change jobs, branches and even countries, and to climb up through the ranks over time.
+Large companies give their employees the opportunity to change jobs, branches, and even countries, and to climb up through the ranks over time.
 There is also a wide range of in-house training available that enables the further development of skills.

-👎Sometimes it can get a bit complicated if you want to prove yourself and get your ideas heard in a big, robust company structure.
+👎Sometimes it can get a bit complicated if you want to prove yourself and get your ideas heard in a large, robust company structure.
 Seniority is usually worth more than talent.
 The goodwill of your line manager largely determines career development.

-👎Being let loose in unchartered territory means you might discover your own limitations quite quickly.
+👎Being let loose in unchartered territory means you might discover your limitations quite quickly.
 There is very little guidance, while processes and objectives can be a little unclear.
 You have to be prepared to take risks and deal with failure.
 Autonomy is not just considered a good personality trait, it will be part of your survival.

 2. Level of responsibility

-👍 Often you work alone or part of a small team and have to pick things up pretty quickly.
+👍 Often you work alone or as part of a small team and have to pick things up pretty quickly.
 You will rarely get to stick to the job that you were hired to do and you have to be proactive and versatile.
 If your startup begins to thrive you will be able to reach a senior position quite swiftly.

 👎 The pressure can be overwhelming.
 Your colleagues automatically trust you and won’t check your work.
 So you, and only you, are responsible for any successes—as well all the failures that you might come across, too.